open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-graphql/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-This module provides *automated instrumentation and tracing* for GraphQL in Node.js applications.
+This module provides automatic instrumentation and tracing for GraphQL in Node.js applications, which may be loaded using the [`@opentelemetry/sdk-trace-node`](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-sdk-trace-node) package and is included in the [`@opentelemetry/auto-instrumentations-node`](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node) bundle.

+If total installation size is not constrained, it is recommended to use the [`@opentelemetry/auto-instrumentations-node`](https://www.npmjs.com/package/@opentelemetry/auto-instrumentations-node) bundle with [@opentelemetry/sdk-node](`https://www.npmjs.com/package/@opentelemetry/sdk-node`) for the most seamless instrumentation experience.

 *Note*: graphql plugin instruments graphql directly. it should work with any package that wraps the graphql package (e.g apollo).